20hertz/MIDI-proto/README.md

-# Boomtap
-A homemade drum machine to kill time while stuck at home.

 ## MIDI browser support
 MIDI doesn't work on all browsers.
 See [Caniuse](https://caniuse.com/midi) for browser support.
 No Safari nor FireFox up until now.